gtonra89/Data-Rep-Project/readme.md

 Python 3 and Flask were requirements for the project But Rethinkdb was my choice as its a very useful and user friendly database server to work with once it is setup

+<b>About App</b>

+<p><i>The App that I chose to create using (python flask and rethinkdb) is a simple POST IT Sticky App.
+The reason I chose this type App was it was relatively not to complex to implement and was something I had been thinking of doing on a different programming language in my spare time.
+My Choice of DB was rethinkdb as it is very simplistic to implemnt and scale as well as that it has a very good API libary and documentation on its website it is also an opensource database for realtime web apps and is useable on Most Operating Systems available</i></p>